Analysis | The battle to break up Big Tech has just begun

 If the goal is to split up the tech giants, “I think the Facebook ruling actually helps,” said Hal Singer, an antitrust economist who is managing director of the litigation consulting firm Econ One.
 “It will generate more votes and enthusiasm” for rewriting the laws to constrain dominant Internet platforms.

-More votes and enthusiasm is exactly what will be needed, after a package of six antitrust bills barely survived a grueling 29-hour markup in the U.S. House of Representatives last week.
-The most aggressive of the six — the so-called “breakup bill” — advanced by just one vote, 21-20, presaging an uphill battle to become law.
-This despite hard-won bipartisan support, forged over the course of a 16-month investigation into tech platforms’ power by the House Judiciary Committee’s antitrust subcommittee.
+More votes and enthusiasm is exactly what will be needed, after a package of six antitrust bills barely survived a grueling 29-hour markup in the House of Representatives last week.
+The most aggressive of the six — the so-called “breakup bill” — advanced out of the House Judiciary Committee by one vote, 21-20, presaging an uphill battle to become law.
+This despite hard-won bipartisan support, forged over the course of a 16-month investigation into tech platforms’ power by the Judiciary Committee’s antitrust subcommittee.

 It’s that bill, the Ending Platform Monopolies Act, that antitrust crusaders see as the linchpin of the package.
 Sponsored by Rep. Pramila Jayapal (D-Wash.), the measure would make it illegal for the largest Internet firms to compete on their own dominant platforms — as when Apple sells apps on the App Store, or Amazon sells goods on its e-commerce site — if that competition is deemed to create a conflict of interest.
 Rep. Matt Gaetz (R-Fla.), one of two Republicans who joined Democrats in supporting it, called it “the big enchilada” of Big Tech reform.
 As of Friday, its future was looking bleak, supporters acknowledged, even as other elements of the package appeared to have the momentum needed to move forward.